Skip to content

 Is it safe to play noise all night?

-Yes, with the right volume and placement.
-The concern from the 2026 Penn Medicine study was specifically at 50 dB — louder than most people need for effective masking.
-At 30–40 dB ambient, achieved by placing the device across the room at moderate settings, continuous playback is safe and effective.
-Volume matters far more than duration.
-Keep it genuinely low, keep it at a distance, and all-night use is a sound approach for most adults.
+Yes, at the right volume and distance.
+The Penn Medicine concern was at 50 dB — louder than most people need.
+At 30–40 dB, achieved by placing the device across the room, continuous playback is safe and effective.
+For the complete safety picture, see the white noise volume and sleep safety guide.

 What noise color is best for babies?